Are foundation models for computer vision good conformal predictors?: Experiments

 \subsubsection{Impact under Distribution Shifts}

 The theoretical guarantees of the coverage for conformal prediction hold under the hypothesis that the calibration set and the test set are drawn from the same distribution, i.e., \textit{data exchangeability} assumption.
-In this section, we analyze the impact of having \conformal sets that present distributional shifts with regard to the testing set.
+In this section, we analyze the impact of having calibration sets that present distributional shifts with respect to the testing set.

-We resort to ImageNet and its different versions: ImageNet-R \cite{hendrycks2021many}, ImageNet-A \cite{hendrycks2021naturaladversarialexamples}, ImageNet-Sketch \cite{wang2019learning} and ImageNet-V2 \cite{recht2019imagenetv2}.
-To introduce the distributional drift between the \conformal and testing data, we adapt the pre-trained model to one of the ImageNet versions.
-Then, ImageNet is used as the \conformal set to conform the model, which is later tested on the ImageNet version used for adaptation.
+We resort to ImageNet and its different versions: ImageNet-R \citep{hendrycks2021many}, ImageNet-A \citep{hendrycks2021naturaladversarialexamples}, ImageNet-Sketch \citep{wang2019learning} and ImageNet-V2 \citep{recht2019imagenetv2}.
+To introduce the distributional drift between the calibration and testing data, we adapt the pre-trained model to ImageNet.
+Then, ImageNet is used as the calibration set to conform the model, which is later tested on the ImageNet version used for adaptation.
 This is repeated for each ImageNet variant.

-\textit{APS} \cite{romano2020classification} \textit{exhibits strong robustness against large distributional shifts, at the cost of substantially degrading efficiency.} One would expect that adaptive CP methods, such as APS and RAPS, somehow mitigate domain shifts due to their adaptive nature.
-Nevertheless, Fig. \ref{fig:exp3-main} reveals several interesting observations, which contradict this intuition.
-First, we can observe that, when resorting to APS as CP method the coverage gap is consistently satisfied (or nearly satisfied) across all domain shifts and models (Fig. \ref{fig:exp3-main}, \textit{middle}).
+\textit{APS} \citep{romano2020classification} \textit{exhibits strong robustness against large distributional shifts, at the cost of substantially degrading efficiency.} One would expect that adaptive CP methods, such as APS and RAPS, somehow mitigate domain shifts due to their adaptive nature.
+Nevertheless, Figure~\ref{fig:exp3-main} reveals several interesting observations, which contradict this intuition.
+First, we can observe that, when resorting to APS as CP method the coverage gap is consistently satisfied (or nearly satisfied) across all domain shifts and models (Figure~\ref{fig:exp3-main}, \textit{middle}).
 In contrast, RAPS generally shows very similar performances compared to LAC, obtaining lower marginal coverage under several models and domains, and substantially lower than APS.
-To understand this phenomenon, we now study how set sizes evolve across domains for the different methods (Fig. \ref{fig:exp3-main}, \textit{left}).
+To understand this phenomenon, we now study how set sizes evolve across domains for the different methods (Figure~\ref{fig:exp3-main}, \textit{left}).
 We can easily observe that (\textit{i}) APS yield the largest conformal sets across ImageNet domains, regardless of the model, and (\textit{ii}) APS experiences the largest set increases when the complexity of the domain grows.
-Thus, as exposed in the previous Section, APS satisfied marginal coverage by substantially including more predicted classes, therefore increasing conformal set sizes.